Are you looking for a non-boring way to increase your students’ reading comprehension and boost reading test scores?

 I’m using two books only for the purpose of showing you how well this strategy works with both fiction and non-fiction books.

 For the Prove It reading strategy to be most effective, students need a personal copy of the text.

-A photocopied chapter or section of a book works fine if individual student copies aren’t available.
+A photocopied chapter or section of a book works fine if individual student copies of the book aren’t available.

 Choose a book that aligns with what you’re teaching in class.
-You want to ensure that whatever book you choose has sufficient information/enough words.
+You want to ensure that whichever book you choose has sufficient information/enough words.